 PHIL 140.001 – Knowledge and Society

 Epistemology is the branch of philosophy that deals with questions about knowledge, rational belief, evidence, and the like.
-This course examines the areas of society in which questions about knowledge, rationality and evidence matter to us, such as democratic politics, science, and religion.
-It investigates particular “knowledge problems” that we, as 21st-century citizens, face.
-For example, when there is so much contradictory information out there, how can we know whom to trust?
-Should we be worried about the ways that our upbringing, culture, and social identities shape and bias our beliefs, and if so, what should we do about it?
-Should we even have beliefs about complex policy questions about which we are not experts?
+This course investigates particular “knowledge problems” that emerge in areas of our social and political experience.
+For example: should we always defer to experts about complex policy questions, or are we justified in forming beliefs for ourselves?
+Can it ever be rational to believe a conspiracy theory?
+Should we try to break out of our “echo chambers”?
 Should the existence of widespread disagreement about politics, morality and religion make us less confident in our own views?
-Through investigating these specific, applied questions, we hope to learn something about the nature of knowledge, rationality, and evidence more generally.
+Can we ever be epistemically justified in holding prejudices?
+Through investigating these specific, applied questions, we hope to learn something about the nature of knowledge, evidence and rationality more generally.